dagostocsc/Linear-Agression-From-Scratch/README.md

     Dataset: 99 observations, 2 numerical variables (feature and target).

-    Goal: Predict the target variable based on the feature input using a best-fit linear model.
+    Goal: Predict the target variable based on the feature input using a best fit linear model.

     Process:

         Cleaned and prepared raw data

-        Applied linear regression manually (without using high-level libraries like scikit-learn)
+        Applied linear regression manually (without using high level libraries like scikit-learn)

         Visualized the best fit line against the data points